What is creative nonfiction?

 Chase Joynt is Assistant Professor of Gender Studies at the University of Victoria.
 In 2020, he co-directed his first feature with Aisling Chin-Yee, No Ordinary Man.
 Aisling Chin-Yee is an award-winning producer, writer, and director based in Montreal, Canada and Los Angeles, California.
 No Ordinary Man, which rewrites the narrative around 20th-century trans jazz musician Billy Tipton by auditioning and interviewing transmasculine actors, exploring how Tipton’s legacy relates to their lives today.

-Confirmed screening access: Stream No Ordinary Man with the masterclass.
+Confirmed screening access for July 2021 only: Stream No Ordinary Man with the masterclass.
 The film is otherwise only available in Canada or theatrically in the US.
 John Ware Reclaimed is streaming free in Canada and available to rent on VOD elsewhere.

 Session 2: How can nonfiction filmmaking be used to tell personal stories?